 Three popular ski huts are inside Yosemite and Sequoia National Parks.

-Learn to ski at Badger Pass inside the park (4th graders ski free) or try the more challenging runs at Mammoth and Lake Tahoe.
+Learn to ski at the Yosemite Ski and Snowboard Area (previously called Badger Pass) inside the park (4th graders ski free) or try the more challenging runs at Mammoth and Lake Tahoe.

 Your whole family will enjoy a sleigh ride pulled by Belgian Draft Horses complete with jingle bells.